NHSDigital/prescriptionsforpatients/README.md

 - `postman/` Contains a postman collection for interacting with the API.
 - `scripts/` Utilities helpful to developers of this specification.
 - `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments
+- `SAMtemplates/` Contains the SAM templates used to define the stacks
 - `privateCA/` Contains script to create self signed CA certificate and a client certificate used for mutual TLS
 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases
 - `.devcontainer` Contains a dockerfile and vscode devcontainer definition